Avyukth/multiplayer-game-server/README.md

-# lila-app Service
+# game-app Service

-The `lila-app` service provides game statistics based on the geographic area code.
+The `game-app` service provides game statistics based on the geographic area code.
 This service is defined in the [Protocol Buffers (proto3)](https://developers.google.com/protocol-buffers) language and utilizes gRPC for service communication.

 ## Building and Running the Service